gopalatschool-lgtm/InfoSec-cybersecurity-website/README.md

 # InfoSec @ UNCG — Club Website

-The official website for **InfoSec**, the cybersecurity student club at UNC Greensboro.
+The official website for **InfoSec**.
 Built with React, Vite, and plain CSS.
-No backend, no database — fully static and ready for GitHub Pages.

 ## Tech stack